brainboxdotcc/retro-rocket/docpages/user-guide/installation.md

 ---

-### 1. Boot the LiveCD
+### 1. Boot the LiveCD or LiveUSB
-Insert the Retro Rocket CD and boot from it.
+Insert the Retro Rocket CD or USB and boot from it.
 On the boot menu, choose **Install Retro Rocket** with the arrow keys and press **Enter**.

 \image html install-menu.png